nosmith18/School-Work/README.md

-# School-Work
+## University of Wisconsin - Madison CS Projects

-This repo contains all of my coding work from undergrad @ University of Wisconsin - Madison
+This repo contains (mostly) all of my coding work from undergrad @ University of Wisconsin - Madison.

+# CS300, 400 - Java based courses for basic logic and data structures

+Describe CS300, 400 coursework